cast-org/figuration/docs/layout/grid.md

 ### Alignment

 If you wish to have better control over your flexbox grid alignment, there are a handful of utility classes that might be helpful.
-Information and examples can be found in the Flexbox Alignment section of the [Utility Classes page]({{ site.baseurl }}/components/utilities/#flexbox-alignment).
+Information and examples can be found in the [Flexbox utilities page]({{ site.baseurl }}/utilities/flexbox/).